 4. Tell Others That You Will Not Be Available

 When you tell people what you are doing and that you are not available, people will respect your time.
 This has been tested with clients, bosses, family members, and friends.
-No one has ever said to me “you must be available for my messages, calls, and emails every minute of the day” And if they ever did, I would be questioning why they are in my life at all.
-No one should ever have that much control over your life.
+No one has ever said to me “you must be available for my messages, calls, and emails every minute of the day,” and if they ever did, I would be questioning why they are in my life at all.

 Imagine you had to go to the dentist for an emergency to take care of an unbearable toothache.
 As you are in the dentist’s chair with the suction tube and drill in your mouth, your most important client called.
 Would you answer the phone?
-Of course not—well at least I hope you wouldn’t.
+Of course not!

 Treat your study time the same way—no calls, messages, or anything else that will detract you from your purpose of learning.